otutukingsley/real-fevr-profile/README.md

 ## Conclusion

 My development experience for this application was an interesting yet challenging one.
 I enjoyed the whole building process from scratch.
 Overall it was a fun and interesting project to work on.
-I have hosted the project on vercel for an netlify to test the project and below is a live link to the hosted project.
+I have hosted the project on netlify to test the project and below is a live link to the hosted project.

 Live link to [realfevr-frontend-task-by-otutu](https://wonderful-bose-d7981c.netlify.app/)